Smart-Games-LLC/TicTacToe-copilot/README.md

 ## Deployment

-You can deploy the production build (`dist` or `build` folder) to any static hosting service, such as Vercel, Netlify, or GitHub Pages.
+You can deploy the production build (build` folder) to any static hosting service, such as Vercel, Netlify, or GitHub Pages.

 ## Project Structure